 Avelo Airlines is one of the newest airlines in the United States (along with Breeze Airways).
 The airline launched operations as of April 2021, initially flying from Burbank to 11 destinations on the West Coast, while offering incredibly low fares.
-The airline recently introduced four additional West Coast routes.
+The airline recently introduced a handful of new West Coast routes.

 Avelo Airlines is setting up its first East Coast base at Tweed New Haven Airport (HVN).
 The airline is starting operations in November 2021, hoping to bring choice, low fares, and convenience, to Southern Connecticut.

 Avelo is investing $1.2 million into the airport to help upgrade and modernize facilities and operations, and will also employ more than 100 crew members at the airport by the end of the year, including pilots, flight attendants, customer support personnel, and technicians.

 Avelo’s investment is part of a $100 million project that the airport has for a new terminal, and an extension of the runway at the airport.
 As Avelo Airlines CEO Andrew Levy described this decision back in May: